Update: Ryerson University’s readiness plan to welcome international students

 In order to prepare for your travels to Canada, please ensure to take action on the points listed below:

-- Complete the google formQuarantine Requirements & Planning form, external link.
+- Every single student coming into Canada (whether fully vaccinated or not) should complete the google formQuarantine Requirements & Planning form, external link.
 Please complete this form at least 2 weeks prior to your departure.
 This form initiates the arrival support process for you and any co-arriving family members who may be travelling with you to Canada.

 - Download the Government of Canada’s ArriveCAN app, external link and complete the information required.
 You and each member of your co-arriving immediate family (if applicable) needs to have this app with you on your devices.

 - Check-in via the ArriveCAN app 48 hours in advance of your departure.

 - Complete the Government of Ontario COVID-19 Self-Assessment, external link.

 - Complete the On and Off-Campus Informed Consent Form, external link.
 If you have immediate family members that will be co-arriving with you to Canada, please ensure that they have a copy of this document and they also follow the requirements.

 - Complete a COVID-19 (PCR) test within 72 hours prior to boarding a flight to Canada (This is mandatory unless you qualify for an exemption, external link).

 - If you have immediate family members (such as a spouse, partner and/or dependent children) that will be co-arriving with you to Canada, please ensure that they have a copy of this document and they also follow the requirements.

 - Ensure you have a non-medical mask or face covering that can be worn for the duration of your travel.